nim-lang/website/jekyll/_posts/2020-10-21-one-web-framework-to-rule-over-all-styles.md

 ## Background

 [Prologue](https://github.com/planety/prologue) is a great web framework in the Nim world.
 However, `Prologue` framework tries to avoid using `macros`.
 It is intended to `reduce magic and reduce surprise`.
 Macros could save you from redundant codebases.
 At the mean time, it could bring surprise.
-This article talks about how to extend the routing fashion outside `Prologue` without invading inside the web framework.
+This article talks about how to extend the routing style outside `Prologue` without invading inside the web framework.

 There are three ways to register routing out of box using `Prologue`.